 What’s CBD good for?

 The vast amount of research suggesting the incredible benefits of CBD look at a wide range of areas, including CBD oil for pain relief, as an anti-inflammatory, for the symptoms associated with Crohn’s disease, for the treatment of anxiety and depression, sleep conditions, as well as for the treatment of severe seizures.
+It can be purchased at various online CBD shops.
 The research also shows it has little or very low-risk side effects.

 How does CBD help with pain?

 A research study published by Corroon and Phillips in 20181 found that two-thirds of all CBD users do so to treat a specific medical condition – and of these, one-third use it for chronic pain, arthritis or both.
 The vast majority of users further volunteered that CBD worked very well, or moderately well, on its own.

 We are still coming to understand the science behind how CBD exerts its beneficial effects but what is known is that it acts on the central nervous system by targeting receptors in the so-called endocannabinoid system (ECS).

 According to a recent systematic review2 on the medical uses of cannabinoids, there was moderate-quality evidence to support the use of cannabinoids for chronic pain and spasticity.
 As for CBD and hemp oils’ potential for use in the treatment of chronic pain, in the most recent review on the topic in 2018, Donvito et al3 wrote that

 “an overwhelming body of convincing preclinical evidence indicates that cannabinoids produce antinociceptive (blocks pain receptors) effects in inflammatory and neuropathic rodent pain models.”

 What’s the best CBD oil UK?